 Changes to Principle Private Residence (PPR) Relief and Lettings Relief

-There has been a significant shake up to the Buy to Let property sector recently with newly announced changes affecting many private landlords.
+There has been a significant shake up to the Buy to Let property sector recently with announced changes affecting many private landlords.
 April 2017 saw the introduction of an aggressive tax reform specifically targeting UK landlords – it has been estimated by HMRC that 20% of all UK landlords will be affected.
 With yet more changes still planned, it has never been more important to keep ahead with your property tax affairs.

 What happens if I make a loss in my rental business?